hunkimForks/chatgpt-arxiv-extension/README.md

 ## Credit

-This project is inspired by [ZohaibAhmed/ChatGPT-Google](https://github.com/ZohaibAhmed/ChatGPT-Google)
+This project is inspired by [ZohaibAhmed/ChatGPT-Google](https://github.com/ZohaibAhmed/ChatGPT-Google) and wong2/chatgpt-google-extension